apexfarm/ApexTestKit/README.md

     .mock();
 ```

-The result of above ATK statement will give the following distribution pattern, which seems not intuitive, if not intentional.
-But it makes scenes when the same contact play two different roles in the same opportunity.
+The above ATK statement will give the following distribution patterns, which seems not intuitive, if not intentional.
+It only makes scenes when the same contact play two different roles in the same opportunity.

 | Opportunity Name | Contact Name | Contact Role   |
 | ---------------- | ------------ | -------------- |